 Princes Charles Cinema

-Located in Leicester Square, the Prince Charles Cinema is an iconic theatre known for its screenings of both old and new films (including sing-a-long while wearing pajama nights, yes please!).
+Located in Leicester Square, the Prince Charles Cinema is an iconic theatre known for its screenings of both old and new films (including sing-a-longs-while-wearing pajama nights, yes please!).

 Regular screenings are usually around £10, but that’s not where the discounts are.